 No Sir!
-The beer
+A beer is a beer.

-is the beer.
-For me, all the same.
+For me, they're all the same.

 My father was fussier.
 Only Okocim-beer or Żywieckie-beer.